Fundamental vs technical analysis in crypto

 Liquidity: The ease with which you can easily buy and sell any particular crypto matters a great deal.
 Cryptocurrencies are usually available for trading on exchanges.
 Even when they are, the bid-ask spread of any currency on trade shows how liquid they are.
 The bid-ask spread is the gap between the highest bid and the lowest ask.
 Generally, lower spreads indicate higher liquidity.

 Tokenomics: This covers the token size, allocation and monetary policy of any particular crypto.
 A token with too much circulating supply suggests it’s not scarce.
 Hence it may become diluted in price.
 How the tokens are allocated also affects how well the crypto project may fare.
 A project with the team and a few people controlling a large amount of the total supply suggests that crypto may face concentration risk, where a dump by any of the few large holders may badly affect that token price.
 Finally, the monetary policy of any crypto project is also essential to consider.
 How does it handle inflation which may dilute token prices over time?
-For example, Bitcoin employs halving, Ethereum is about to adopt EIP-1559, Binance follows a quarterly buyback and burn, and SwissBorg has adopted the Protect and Burn mechanism.
+For example, Bitcoin employs halving, Ethereum adopted EIP-1559, Binance follows a quarterly buyback and burn etc.

 P/E ratio: The price-to-earnings ratio is expressed as a percentage and means how much the market is willing to pay for every dollar generated by the company.
 It helps to know if a coin/token is already overbought or sold.
 Another way is by calculating the Net Value to Transactions (NVT).

 NVT Ratio = Market Cap/Volume of On-Chain Transactions over 24hrs.

 A low NVT ratio suggests a good buy as it means the tokens are not overvalued compared to network usage.